-Whether you are a first time marijuana plant grower or enthusiast, you will start to appreciate a good quality of potting soil.
+If you’re a first-time or skilled marijuana grower, you will start to appreciate the good quality of potting soil.
 Remember that for every type of plant, one aspect to consider is the soil.
 It is for the plants to produce strong roots.
 When a strong root is established, you are sure that your plant is on its way to victory.
-At a basic level, soil is the top most layer of earth in which plants and other living things grow.
+At a basic level, the soil is the topmost layer of earth in which plants and other living things grow.

 Important Factors to Consider When Buying the Best Soil for Marijuana

 Things to consider when buying soil for your marijuana plant: